- Published on

 Three-layer architecture provides stability.
 When a source system renames customerID to account_id, only DAS changes - you update the contract mapping.
 DAB's Account entity remains unchanged because it's defined in business concepts, not source fields.
 DAR consumers are unaffected.

-Layer separation makes systems comprehensible to humans and AI.
-Anyone - or anything - examining your platform understands: these are source systems (DAS), these are business concepts they feed (DAB), these are consumption patterns (DAR).
-Each layer is documented through declarative definitions.
-Large language models fed these definitions gain structured understanding of your data semantics, becoming dramatically more effective at data work.
+Layer separation makes systems legible.
+Anyone examining your platform understands: these are source systems (DAS), these are business concepts they feed (DAB), these are consumption patterns (DAR).
+Each layer is documented through its declarative definitions - structured enough for both humans and AI to navigate.

 The Work Changes

-Working in a declarative architecture changes the job.
-I've watched data engineers spend less time writing SQL transformations, Python pipelines, and Airflow DAGs - more time on what looks like architecture and product design.
-It's not easier work.
-It's different work, requiring different skills.
+Data engineers in declarative architectures spend less time writing SQL transformations, Python pipelines, and Airflow DAGs - more time on architecture and product design.
+Not easier work.
+Different work, requiring different skills.

 New Skills Required

 In model-driven environments, data engineers design entity models that accurately represent business concepts.
 Understanding not just technical data structure, but business semantics.
 What is a "subscription"?
 When does it begin - at signup, payment, or access grant?
 What makes it "active"?
-Business domain questions with technical implications.
+These are business domain questions with technical implications.

 Defining semantic relationships becomes central work.
 A subscription belongs to an account, contains events, references a plan, tracks payment through transactions.
 Relationships need names, cardinalities, and clear definitions.
-Getting them right means generated transformations correctly join data.
-Getting them wrong means debugging entity mismatches - harder than debugging your own SQL because you need to understand how the generator works.
+Get them right and generated transformations correctly join data.
+Get them wrong and you're debugging entity mismatches - harder than debugging your own SQL because you need to understand how the generator works.

 Not Easier, Just Different